 Germans have lived in San Diego County for a long time.
 In fact, sources say they represent the single largest ancestry group within the United States!
 While the largest concentration of people with German ancestry live in the middle-northern region of the U.S., California claims the third largest population of individuals with German roots.

 Early records refer to the German Club of the San Diego Turners, who published a German-language weekly as early as the late 1800s.
-But it was on May 8, 1965, that the abovementioned group of determined German-speakers opened the doors to the first German American Societies, located at Turner Hall (previous location).
+But it was on May 8, 1965, that the above mentioned group of determined German-speakers opened the doors to the first German American Societies, located at Turner Hall (previous location).
 By 1971, the “Society” had more than 1,500 members and could afford to buy and rebuild its own clubhouse on 1017 South Mollison Ave. in El Cajon (East County), San Diego.
 Many Club members bought thousands of dollars of building blocks to support this project.

 Pay it forward; see what being a part of the Club is all about.
 Become a member today!